kindsmiles/pyvigate/README.md

 ### Login

 Some products can be accessed by the browser only after the login.
-We can do this either manually identifying the login selectors or letting the AI detect the UI elements where the credentials can be passed.The Login component utilizes LlamaIndexWrapper to intelligently identify login forms and fields, streamlining the login process.
+We can do this either manually identifying the login selectors or letting the AI detect the UI elements where the credentials can be passed.The Login component utilizes QueryEngine to intelligently identify login forms and fields, streamlining the login process.

 ```
 from pyvigate.core.login import Login

-login = Login(llama_index_wrapper)
+login = Login(query_engine)
 await login.perform_login(engine.page, "https://example.com/login", "username", "password")
 ```